atrodondi/atrodondi-gmail.com/README.md

 for example: ***node .\liri.js concert-this blink 182*** entered into the command line would give you a the venue names, locations and dates of some upcoming Blink 182 shows!

+Each command line that is passed through to the terminal is logged on the text file, followed shortly by the data that was requested and hopefully retrieved.
+If no data was found, only the command line is logged in the text file. so we can even leave a trail letting us know what kind of commands do not produce data/sucessful requests.
+(As far as catch functions, didn't go into to much depth, perhaps later I can incorporate inquirer and use that instead of command line and reprompt questions with the catch functions later on).

+There are probably a lot of other ways to do this, but this way seemed to work for me and provides a seemlingly intuitive for a user to quickly enter in commands and get results

 # App in action
 Here are some Gifs of the App in action!!!:

 1. [Spotify, Movie, Concert Commands](https://recordit.co/whkWMW1Xeo)
 2. [Do-What-it-Says Command with Random.txt](https://recordit.co/z9SSVs12UE)